enzo-project/enzo-dev/doc/manual/source/parameters/io.rst

     Causes the simulation to immediately stop when a specified level is reached.
 Default value 0 (off), possible values are levels 1 through maximum number of levels in a given simulation.
+``StopFirstTimeAtDensity`` (external)
+    Causes the simulation to immediately stop when the maximum gas density reaches this value.
+In units of g/cm^3.
+Not used if less than or equal to zero.
+Default: 0.0 ``StopFirstTimeAtMetalEnrichedDensity`` (external)
+    Causes the simulation to immediately stop when the maximum gas density with above some metallicity, specified by ``EnrichedMetalFraction``, is reached.
+In units of g/cm^3.
+Not used if less than or equal to zero.
+Default: 0.0 ``EnrichedMetalFraction`` (external)
+    See ``StopFirstTimeAtMetalEnrichedDensity``.
+In units of absolute
-``NumberOfOutputsBeforeExit`` (external)
+    metal fraction.
+Default: 1e-8 ``NumberOfOutputsBeforeExit`` (external)
     After this many datadumps have been written, the code will exit.
 If set to 0 (default), this option will not be used.
 Default: 0.